Material Safety Data Sheet for 1-Bromoheptane

 First Aid Measures

-Inhalation: Remove person to fresh air, provide oxygen if breathing becomes labored, medical attention if symptoms persist
+Inhalation: Move person to fresh air, keep comfortable for breathing, seek medical attention if symptoms appear

-Eye Contact: Rinse eyes cautiously with water for several minutes, remove contact lenses if present, continue rinsing, immediate medical attention recommended
+Eye Contact: Rinse cautiously with water for several minutes, remove contact lenses if present, get medical advice if irritation persists

 Fire-Fighting Measures